Berkeley-MDes/tdf-fa24-reneeyan0419/README.md

  <img src="https://github.com/user-attachments/assets/c19cdc98-f6be-427f-9f49-d8dedd9c06a2" width="500">
 <img width="500" alt="Screenshot 2024-10-13 at 5 50 15 PM" src="https://github.com/user-attachments/assets/525cff51-1ab8-448b-a6d5-f9d0ef3c8c0c">
 <img width="500" alt="Screenshot 2024-10-13 at 5 30 59 PM" src="https://github.com/user-attachments/assets/0c46bf38-0126-4ca1-92b8-089f82016e6f">
 I worked with my teammate, Hongxi, to explore a variety of sensors in our project.
 The light sensor performed exceptionally well, providing accurate and consistent data, and integrating it into our system was smooth and efficient.
-However, when it came to the gravity sensor, there were a lot of chanllenges.
+However, when it came to the gravity sensor, there were a lot of challenges.
 I kept getting error in the VS Code, so my next plan is to figure out what's causing the error and fix it.

+Speculation:
+Getting the light sensor to work so smoothly was nice, but the gravity sensor has been a headache with all the errors in VS Code.
+These challenges might push us to try new ways of debugging and thinking through problems.
+It's nice to explore more on particle photon.

 # Week 6 #
 ## Week of 10/10/2024